-3.6.
+3.10.
 Sewer System Management Plan Audit Reporting Requirements

-The Enrollee shall submit its Sewer System Management Plan Audit (Audit) and other pertinent audit information, in accordance with section 5.4.
+The Enrollee shall submit its Sewer System Management Plan Audit and other pertinent audit information, in accordance with section 5.4.
 (Sewer System Management Plan Audits) of this General Order, to the online CIWQS Sanitary Sewer System Database by six months after the end of the 3-year audit period.

 If a Sewer System Management Plan Audit is not conducted as required: the Enrollee shall: